davtamay/TiltBrushVisualizer/README.md

 Insert appropriate files to visualize and extrapolate appropriate information through .csv file

 ## Story
 Beginning my graduate studies, I began working with a PhD student doing embodiment research.
 I was able to figure out how to convert .tilt files into data points that can be visualized in Unity.
-With this came a method to synchronized movement within Google's Tiltbrush application and the strokes emitted within it to provide appropriate information for the researcher.
+With this came a method to synchronized movement within Google's Tilt Brush application and the strokes emitted within it to provide appropriate information for the researcher.